aeonSolutions/AeonLabs-Nextion-7--LCD-Touch-PCB-Addon-/README.md

 # AeonLabs Nextion 7" LCD Touch PCB Addon
 This repo contains the KiCad files for the  WIFI &amp; BLE addon for Nextion 7" LCD Touch.
 This PCB adds WiFi and BLE capabilities to stock Nextion 7" LCDs (http://www.nextion.tech).
 Features a RGB LED and a Buzzer and is designed to be mounted on top of existing Nextion PCB board.
+Optionally can be installed with a RFID RC522 module for contactless read / write capabilities.

 ![](https://views.whatilearened.today/views/github/aeonSolutions/AeonLabs_Nextion_7__LCD_Touch_PCB_Addon_.svg)